We will continue to monitor federal and local guidelines as it pertains to COVID and will update our page with any changes.

 For Students & Family Members: Continuing On-Site, In-Person Lessons

-A couple of other general points that several members of our school community have asked about:
+Another point that several members of our school community have asked about:

 - Video Tutorials: We will continue to make online video tutorials available on your karate skills to help you practice at home.
 These reference videos will take you through all your skills for your 1st & 2nd Achievement Stripes.
 These are also the skills you will need to know and demonstrate for your Promotion Exam.
 The Video Tutorials will also be helpful to you if you’re having to Quarantine or Isolate at home for a few days.